FAQs

 • What are the signs I may need a new HVAC system?

-If your system is over 15 years old, needs frequent repairs, struggles to maintain temperature, or is resulting in unusually high energy bills, it might be time to consider a replacement.
+If your HVAC system is over 15 years old, requires frequent repairs, struggles to maintain a comfortable temperature, or is resulting in unusually high energy bills, it might be time to consider a replacement.
+Rather than spend on regular heating and air conditioning service in Little Rock, AR, a replacement might alleviate these issues.
+Call 1 Call Heat & Air at (501) 992-0185 and ask us for a free quote on a new high-efficiency system.

 • What is the ideal temperature to set my thermostat at during the summer and winter?